Occupation Kernel Hilbert Spaces for Fractional Order Liouville Operators and Dynamic Mode Decomposition: Introduction

 Hence, discrete time dynamics may be captured through the adjoint of the Koopman operator acting on the kernel functions of a RKHS.\footnote{In the context of function theoretic operator theory, the function $F$, which defines the discrete time dynamics, is called the \emph{symbol} of the Koopman operator.
-This terminology is common among many other such operators over RKHSs (cf. \cite{rosenfeld2016sarason,rosenfeld2015introducing,sarason2008unboundedtoeplitz})} This connection between Koopman operators and RKHSs is the core observation of kernel-based extended DMD presented in \cite{williams2015kernel, korda2018convergence}.
-The kernel-based extended DMD algorithm then expands the kernel function as a column of features, collects a sequence of input-output data, and then reduces the system through a singular value decomposition.
-The DMD procedure is completed upon determining the eigenvectors and eigenvalues of the reduced system, and then lifting up these eigenvalues and eigenfunctions to the Koopman operator to establish what are called Koopman modes for the dynamical system \cite{williams2015kernel}.
+This terminology is common among many other such operators over RKHSs (cf. \citep{rosenfeld2016sarason,rosenfeld2015introducing,sarason2008unboundedtoeplitz})} This connection between Koopman operators and RKHSs is the core observation of kernel-based extended DMD presented in \citep{williams2015kernel, korda2018convergence}.

-So described is the DMD procedure for discrete time dynamical systems.
-Practitioners analyze continuous time dynamics by first fixing a time-step and then examining a discrete time proxy for the continuous time system \cite{kutz2016dynamic}.
-The intuition employed in this approach is that by taking small time steps, an adequate approximation of the Liouville operator may be determined by using a Koopman operator.

 The limiting perspective using Koopman operators has several major theoretical drawbacks; the most significant and fundamental is its restriction to dynamical systems that admit a discretization.
 The symbol (or discrete dynamics) of a Koopman operator must be defined over all of the state space for the Koopman operator to be well defined.
 The consideration of the dynamics $\dot x = 1 + x^2$ yields a discretization of $x_{m+1} = \tan(\Delta t + \arctan(x_{m}))$, where it can be seen that the selection of $x_m = \tan(\pi/2 - \Delta t)$ gives an undefined value for $x_{m+1}$.
-Hence, many polynomial systems do not fall under the purview of Koopman based techniques, and the particular requirement that guarantees the existence of a discretization of a dynamical system is \emph{forward completeness} (cf. \cite[Chapter 11]{krstic2009delay}) which is usually established by demonstrating that a dynamical system is globally Lipschitz continuous (cf. \cite{coddington1955theory} and \cite[Theorem 3.2]{khalil2002nonlinear}).
+Hence, many polynomial systems do not fall under the purview of Koopman based techniques, and the particular requirement that guarantees the existence of a discretization of a dynamical system is \emph{forward completeness} (cf. \citep[Chapter 11]{krstic2009delay}) which is usually established by demonstrating that a dynamical system is globally Lipschitz continuous (cf. \citep{coddington1955theory} and \citep[Theorem 3.2]{khalil2002nonlinear}).